icepack/icepack/include/icepack/field/README.md

 ### Contents

-* `field.hpp`: definition of the `FieldType` class template
+* `field_type.hpp`: definition of the `FieldType` class template
+* `field_interpolate.hpp`: procedures for interpolating deal.II `Function` or `TensorFunction` objects into finite element fields
-* `field_algebra.hpp`: template functions for performing algebraic manipulations on fields, e.g. addition, subtraction, multiplication by scalars, etc.
+* `field_algebra.hpp`: procedures for performing algebraic manipulations on fields, e.g. addition, subtraction, multiplication by scalars, etc.
+* the header `icepack/field.hpp` aggregates all of the headers in this directory for easy including